amaurycarvalho/msxbas2rom/README.md

 	  msxbas2rom -c test.bas

-After, test your brand new MSX Basic ROM file with an emulator like WebMSX or OpenMSX!
+To test your brand new MSX Basic ROM file, use an emulator like WebMSX or OpenMSX:

 -   [WebMSX](https://webmsx.org/);
 -   [OpenMSX](https://openmsx.org/).